 Changes in Status

-Students who initially register for 12 units per term (or 9 units per term for VCS students or 9 units per term for the MFAW continuing students for the 2014-15 academic year), but who subsequently reduce their units to fewer than 12 units per term (or fewer than 9 units per term for VCS students or fewer than 9 units per term for the MFAW continuing students for the 2014-15 academic year) by dropping one or more courses during the add/drop period will lose eligibility for coverage under CCA’s health insurance plan.
+Students who initially register for 12 units per term (or 9 units per term for graduate students), but who subsequently reduce their units to fewer than 12 units per term (or fewer than 9 units per term for graduate students) by dropping one or more courses during the add/drop period will lose eligibility for coverage under CCA’s health insurance plan.

 Such affected students may contact Wells Fargo Student Insurance Services at 888.717.1100.

-Conversely, students who initially register for fewer than 12 units per term (or fewer than 9 units per term for VCS students or fewer than 9 units per term for the MFAW continuing students for the 2014-15 academic year) and then subsequently increase to 12 or more units per term (or more than 9 units per term for VCS students or more than 9 units per term for the MFAW continuing students for the 2014-2015 academic year) before the end of the add/drop period will be required to enroll in CCA’s student health insurance plan or provide proof of alternative coverage.
+Conversely, students who initially register for fewer than 12 units per term (or fewer than 9 units per term for graduate students) and then subsequently increase to 12 or more units per term (or more than 9 units per term for graduate students) before the end of the add/drop period will be required to enroll in CCA’s student health insurance plan or provide proof of alternative coverage.

 - Campus Life